“Most men lead lives of quiet desperation and go to the grave with the song still in them.” – Thoreau

 Whenever someone over the age of 25 suggests a profound change, one of their friends will say, mockingly “you’re having a mid-life crisis.”
 It’s the only response adults know to offer.
 We have no label for an adult who continues to grow, who works to better understand themselves, and who periodically chooses to re-align their life with their dreams.
 And most of us, as friends, don’t know how to respond when someone tries to step out of the box we’ve held them in, a box much like the one we hold ourselves in all the time.

 To see a friend change is scary because it challenges the assumptions we have about ourselves.
 To watch a friend find a new career, partner or city forces us to question why we’re not doing the same, questions we spend most days trying not to ask.
 The instinctive response we have is parental: “stop being foolish, get over this phase, and get back in the (miserable) box.”
 Little is more trivializing than calling someone’s pursuit of fulfillment a phase.
 It presumes the status quo of the past is best, even when inspection likely reveals status quo provides only illusions of quality.
-Status quo is familiar and even when filled with mediocrity or misery we naturally prefer it to the unknown, even if we suspect that unknown just might yield fulfillment.
+The ‘status quo’ is familiar and even when filled with mediocrity or misery we naturally, biologically, prefer it to the unknown, even if we suspect that unknown just might yield fulfillment.
 Perhaps someone who changes their mind on life choices by the hour deserves mockery from friends, but they also deserve respect for expressing the universal notion that there’s a better way to go about living.